logjuicer/logjuicer/crates/web-service/README.md

 Activate debug log using this environment variable: `LOGJUICER_LOG="logjuicer_model=debug,logjuicer_cli=debug,logjuicer_api=debug"`.

+Enable configuration by setting the `LOGJUICER_CONFIG` environment variable to a filepath inside the container.
+See the [main README](../../README.md#Configure).

 ## API

 The service is designed to be access with the [logjuicer-web](../web) application.